LBcheche/Timer-For-LOVE2D/README.md

 ### Set Methods

 - `setAlarmFunction(afunc)`: Public function responsible for set the callback function.
-Parameter `afunc` is a client's callback function.
+The `afunc` parameter is a client's callback function.

 - `setTime(time)`: Public function responsible for set Timer's delay.
-Parameter `time` is a Timer's delay value in seconds.
+The `time` parameter is a number that represents Timer's delay value in seconds.

 ### Get/Has Methods

 - `getTime()`: Public function responsible for return current time value.

-- `isRunning()`: Public function responsible for return a boolean value indicates if timer is running.
+- `isRunning()`: Public function responsible for return a boolean value that indicates if timer is running.

-- `hasExpired()`: Public function responsible for return a boolean value indicates if timer has expired.
+- `hasExpired()`: Public function responsible for return a boolean value that indicates if timer has expired.

-- `setLoop(bLoop)`: Public Function responsible for set if Timer will be automatically restarted after an time cicle.
+- `setLoop(bLoop)`: Public function responsible for defining whether the Timer will automatically restart after a time cycle.
+The bLoop parameter is boolean.
 Parameter `bLoop` is a boolean.